Have you ever walked through a crowded street in Hong Kong and felt like you were staring into the mouth of a concrete beast?

 The Anatomy of Chaos

 When you look at one of these buildings, you aren't seeing a clean, unified facade.
-You're seeing a patchwork quilt of human existence.
-One window might have a heavy metal grate, the next might have a colorful plastic curtain, and the one above that might be draped in drying laundry.
-It’s a visual representation of hundreds of different lives happening simultaneously, stacked directly on top of one another.
+Consider this: one window might have a heavy metal grate, the next might have a colorful plastic curtain, and the one above that might be draped in drying laundry.
+Worth adding: you're seeing a patchwork quilt of human existence.
+It’s a visual representation of hundreds of different lives happening simultaneously, stacked directly on top of one another Simple, but easy to overlook.
+That alone is useful..

 The Subdivided Unit Reality

 In practice, this means a single floor isn't just a hallway with four apartments.
-Also, this is the reality of subdivided flats (fong jin), which are the building blocks of the One Floor, One Phoenix phenomenon.
-Still, it’s a hallway with twenty doors, some of which might lead to a room no larger than a walk-in closet.
-It’s a way for the city to accommodate its massive population, even if it means sacrificing a lot of personal space and privacy The details matter here.
-Simple as that..
+It’s a hallway with twenty doors, some of which might lead to a room no larger than a walk-in closet.
+This is the reality of subdivided flats (fong jin), which are the building blocks of the One Floor, One Phoenix phenomenon.
+It’s a way for the city to accommodate its massive population, even if it means sacrificing a lot of personal space and privacy.

 Why It Matters